iAJTin/iEEDID/README.txt

       | Catalina     11.0.1 |
       •—————————————————————•

+    - Added support for DI blocks (Implemented)

-    - Added support for CEA blocks (In progres...)
+    - Added support for CEA blocks (In progress...)

+    - Added support for DisplayID blocks (In progress...)

     - Added EEDID.Instance static property for gets all available EEDID structures for current system

     - Library documentation